What is an independent bottler?

-Independent whisky bottlers buy casks from distilleries and bottle the whisky themselves.
+Independent bottlers buy casks from distilleries and bottle the whisky themselves.

 Independent bottlers experiment.
 They play around with different maturation times.
 They test different casks and finishes.
 They usually bottle their whiskies at cask strength, avoid chill-filtration and artificial colouring.
 Independent whisky is the real deal.
 That's why we love them.

-Independent whisky bottlers tend to bottle limited edition single cask whisky.
+Independent whisky bottlers tend to bottle limited edition single casks.
 They will also make small-batch craft whisky.
 They use their experience to bring out the whisky's flavour, enhance the character and create twists to traditional single malt scotch whisky.
 It's an adventure, it's exciting.
 Again, this is why we love them.

 Single cask whisky is bottled from one individual cask.
 This makes it a unique, limited edition, and often top quality, whisky.

 Single malt scotch whisky must age in oak casks for at least of three years.
 Otherwise, it isn’t whisky.
 But each cask of whisky is unique.
 Even if there were two casks from the same distillery, filled at the same time, in the same type of cask, next to each other in the warehouse and aged for the same amount of time.
 They would be different.

 A bottle of whisky from a distillery will be a combination of casks.
 That’s how a distillery maintains the consistency of, in particular, its core releases.
 They mix different casks together to make sure the whisky they bottle all tastes the same.

 A single cask whisky is unique.
 By their nature, single cask whiskies are always limited releases.
 When they're gone, they're gone.
 That’s part of the fun.